-A. Prerequisites, if any: None.B.
-Co-requisites, if any: None.
+- A. Prerequisites, if any: None.

+- B. Co-requisites, if any: None.

-C. Recommended Preparation: English 110
+- C. Recommended Preparation: English 105 or English 110

 Student Learning Outcomes

 Upon course completion, the successful student will have acquired new skills, knowledge, and or attitudes as demonstrated by being able to: